 Alma Mater: Ohio Wesleyan, ’84

-Head coach Tim Corbin begins his 17th season at the helm of the Vanderbilt baseball program.
-During his tenure Corbin has turned the Commodores into a national power and taken the program to unprecedented success leading Vanderbilt to the top of college baseball in 2014 with the school’s first-ever men’s national championship.
+Head coach Tim Corbin begins his 18th season at the helm of the Vanderbilt baseball program in 2020.
+During his tenure Corbin has turned the Commodores into a national power, leading Vanderbilt to two national championships in the last six seasons (2014, 2019).

-Corbin’s overall record of 681-342-1 (.665) is first all-time in wins at Vanderbilt and first in winning percentage for coaches with 100 games or more.
-In his career as a head coach Corbin is 787-480-1 (.621).
+Corbin’s record of 740-354-1 (.676) is first all-time in wins at Vanderbilt and first in winning percentage for coaches with 100 games or more.
+In his career as a head coach Corbin is 846-492-1 (.632).
 Corbin’s efforts have paid off in the win column and across the board as D1Baseball.com tabbed Vandy the top program in the nation in 2015 and second in 2017.

-Over the last five seasons, the Dores have secured a pair of trips to the College World Series championship while running their streak to 13 consecutive NCAA Tournament berths — the longest active streak in the Southeastern Conference.
+Over the last six seasons, the Dores have secured three trips to the College World Series finals while running their streak to 14 consecutive NCAA Tournament berths — the longest active streak in the Southeastern Conference.

 Vanderbilt reached the NCAA Tournament for the 13th straight year in 2018 and advanced to its seventh NCAA Super Regional in nine seasons.
 The Commodores set a program record and finished fifth nationally with a .981 fielding percentage.
 With 101 stolen bases, Vandy finished atop the SEC for the third time in six seasons.